harfbuzz/harfbuzz-wasm-examples/README.md

 > As with the spacing problem, the quantity and complexity of the lookups involved is huge, presenting challenges for workflows, font compilation, and performance...
 But it is still a workaround: a convoluted hack to bypass the limitations of an inappropriate paradigm.

-The `gulzar` directory contains a Nastaliq Urdu font which solves these problems; it has a Nastaliq-specific shaping engine which:
+The `nastaliq` directory contains a Nastaliq Urdu font which solves these problems; it has a Nastaliq-specific shaping engine which:

 * computes the width of bari-ye sequences and adjusts the spacing of the previous word appropriately.
 * computes the height of dots under bari ye and moves them underneath.